Last Updated on

 Pros: it’s the most popular network, providing high volumes of traffic and the ability to quickly reach top ad positions

-Cons: higher costs-per-click and it’s more challenging to master
+Cons: higher cost-per-click and it’s more challenging to master

 What this ultimately means is that the goal isn’t to get your CPCs reduced necessarily but to get your conversion rates on top tier traffic, up high enough that you can afford to outbid competitors for more of the top tier traffic.”